Marcus1506/Depixelation/README.md

 should further refine the given areas.** This approach might ensure _accurate_ inpainting of the GAN, opposed to directly employing a GAN.

+So when combined with a model with the sole purpose of finding the pixelated area, which should be relatively easy to train, one could create a full **3 layered sequential model**.
+This **3-layer model should then be able to accuratly inpaint into pixelated areas solely based on an pixelated image.**

+Of course this could again be **generalized to multiple pixelated areas inside one image**.
+Such a transition would mostly entail increasing the complexity of the pixelated area finder and some finetuning to the two following models.

 ## Project Structure
 ### Handling Data
 The files "datasets.py" and "data_utils.py" feature a variety of Code needed for the RandomImagePixelation